-On Red Table Talk’s “Ask Us Anything” episode, Pinkett Smith shared that family friend Woods took a lie detector test — just as Woods said she wanted to — in order to set the record straight on how far her rumored house party hookup with Thompson really went.
+On Red Table Talk’s “Ask Us Anything” episode, Pinkett Smith shared that family friend Woods took a lie detector test — just as Woods said she wanted to — in order to set the record straight on how far her rumoured house party hookup with Thompson really went.

 In February, TMZ broke a story that claimed Woods and Khloé Kardashian’s then-partner Thompson had made out at his house after spending nearly all night partying together.
 On the March 1 episode of the series, Woods was adamant that all that occurred between her and Thompson was a quick, passion-free kiss on the lips, and that having sex with him was “never a thought, never a consideration,” nor would it ever be.